cap-js/docs/java/outbox.md

 ... it must be ensured that there are no unprocessed entries left.

 Removing a custom outbox from the `cds.outbox.services` section doesn't remove the entries from the `cds.outbox.Messages` table.
-The entries remain in the `cds.outbox.Messages` table and isn't processed anymore.
+The entries remain in the `cds.outbox.Messages` table and aren't processed anymore.

 :::